 See rainforests, mountains and wild coastal beaches at the famous Olympic National Park.

-The Olympic National Park in Washington State is a great destination in both summer and winter, with 60-miles of wild pacific beaches, 266 glaciers, spectacular mountains, sub-alpine lakes, enchanting waterfalls, and old growth rainforest.
+The Olympic National Park in Washington State is a a stunning destination, with 60-miles of wild pacific beaches, 266 glaciers, spectacular mountains, sub-alpine lakes, enchanting waterfalls, and old growth rainforest.

-The main route around the Olympic National Park is Highway 101, and your journey begins at Port Angeles, the gateway to the Olympic National Park.
+The main route around the Olympic National Park is Highway 101.
+Your journey begins at Port Angeles, home to the most popular visitor center, the Olympic National Park Visitor Center.

 10 BEST attractions in the Olympic National Park

 Hurricane Ridge has spectacular views across the rooftop of the Olympic National Park, including Mt Olympus (6,900 feet), and provides the only high country access to the park by car.
-It's an 18-mile drive up to the seasonal visitor center at Hurricane Ridge from Port Angeles.
-The higher altitudes are blanketed in 30 to 35 feet of snow for much of the year, so always check current conditions to see if the road has been cleared.
+It's an 18-mile drive up to Hurricane Ridge from Port Angeles.
+The higher altitudes at Hurricane Ridge are blanketed in 30 to 35 feet of snow for much of the year, so always check road conditions.

 Lake Crescent is a glacially carved lake 30-miles west of Port Angeles, and home to the historic Lake Crescent Lodge built in 1914.
 The lodge has a storied history, once hosting famous guests like President Roosevelt and Frank Sinatra.
 The main lodge is adults only (summer only), but families can stay in the adjacent cabins.
 Lake Crescent is a fantastic place to unwind, with boat tours, kayaking, forested trails, and peaceful beaches to savor the incredible views.